-Orders from customers in various markets outside of the ATE market for the year ended December 31, 2015 declined 15% as compared to 2014, reflecting decreased demand from certain customers in the telecommunications market.
-This decrease was partially offset by an increase in orders from certain customers in the automotive market.
-As a percent of our total consolidated orders, orders from non-ATE markets were 28% in 2015 compared to 29% in 2014.
+The increase in demand from non-ATE markets primarily reflects higher levels of orders from certain of our customers in the telecommunications and defense/aerospace markets, which were partially offset by a reduction in orders from certain customers in the automotive and industrial markets.
+Our orders from the telecommunications market increased 106% in 2016 as compared to 2015 and were 16% of consolidated 2016 orders as compared to 10% of consolidated 2015 orders and primarily reflected increased demand from the manufacturers of optical transceiver products.
+As a percent of our total consolidated orders, orders from non-ATE markets were 30% in 2016 compared to 28% in 2015.
 The level of our orders in these non-ATE markets has varied in the past, and we expect it will vary significantly in the future as we build our presence in these markets and establish new markets for our products.

-At December 31, 2015, our backlog of unfilled orders for all products was approximately \$2.4 million compared with approximately \$3.8 million at December 31, 2014.
-Our backlog includes customer orders which we have accepted, substantially all of which we expect to deliver in 2016.
+At December 31, 2016, our backlog of unfilled orders for all products was approximately \$7.4 million compared with approximately \$2.4 million at December 31, 2015.
+Our backlog includes customer orders which we have accepted, substantially all of which we expect to deliver in 2017.
 While backlog is calculated on the basis of firm purchase orders, a customer may cancel an order or accelerate or postpone currently scheduled delivery dates.
 Our backlog may be affected by the tendency of customers to rely on short lead times available from suppliers, including us, in periods of depressed demand.
 In periods of increased demand, there is a tendency towards longer lead times that has the effect of increasing backlog.
 As a result, our backlog at a particular date is not necessarily indicative of sales for any future period.